Earthquake hits Iran, Pakistan; dozens killed

 A Pakistani policeman, Azmatullah Regi, said nearly three dozen homes and shops collapsed in one village in the Mashkel area, which was the hardest hit by the quake.
 Rescue workers pulled the bodies of a couple and their three children, ages 5 to 15, from the rubble of one house, he said.

 The Pakistani army ordered paramilitary troops to assist with rescue operations and provide medical treatment.
+Additional troops are being moved to the area, and army helicopters were mobilized to carry medical staff, tents, medicine and other relief items.

 The discrepancies and apparent backtracking in the Iranian reports could not be immediately reconciled, but it was the second quake to hit Iran in less than week and authorities could be seeking to downplay casualties.